ckyriaco/Capstone/Weekly_Tasks/Week_Of_Feb15.md

 ### Jamie Sutton ###

-- [ ] Documentation assigned to you by Nathan
 - [ ] Research possible report generation styles for our prototype under the direction of Saffee.

 ### Saffe Ghafoori ###